 A. A. Degree

 For some students, college gives them better work opportunities.
 For Tamila, education offered her freedom.
 Born and raised in Iran, Tamila started a family and worked as a commercial manager.
 It was only in her adult life that she began wanting more.
 She left her home and family to pursue her dreams of being a free and independent business woman.
 At Harold Washington College Tamila focused on Economics and Business through College to Careers.
 She also joined the Employment Success Skills Program (ESSP) to improve her soft skills and she became a tutor.
-Tamila received multiple scholarships and has been accepted to multiple four-year institutions; she plans to continue studying business economics.
+Tamila received multiple scholarships and has been accepted to multiple four-year institutions; she plans to continue studying business economics at Columbia University in New York City.

 Born in Israel, Amir was serving his mandatory military service time after graduating from high school.
 While serving as security for a tour group, Amir met a girl that would change his life and take him halfway around the world.
 Amir finished his service and moved to Chicago to be closer to his now girlfriend.
 Education was something that Amir took seriously, but he was unsure of what the transition would be like.
 He had been away from school for nearly five years, and he was used to speaking exclusively in Hebrew.
 He chose to attend Harold Washington College to ease the transition into higher education.
 Amir worked closely with the Transfer Center, which led him to become more involved in organizations on campus.
-He also became a tutor.
+He also worked in the ESL (English as a Second Language) Department, and as a Student Ambassador for Harold Washington College.

 Amir will continue his education at Columbia University in New York as a Jack Kent Cooke Scholar.
 He is thankful for his time at Harold Washington College.
 He says the last two years have allowed him to grow as a person, and as a student.
 He knows he would not have been ready for an Ivy League environment straight out of high school.
 Now, he’s ready to accept that challenge.